 You can run individual flows using incremental refresh in Tableau Prep Builder, on the web, or from the command line.
 For information about running your flow from the command line, see Run the flow with incremental refresh enabled.

 If you have Data Management with Tableau Prep Conductor enabled, you can run your flow using incremental refresh using a schedule on Tableau Server or Tableau Cloud.
 For information about running your flow on a schedule, see Schedule Flow Tasks(Link opens in a new window) in the Tableau Server help.

-Note: In prior version, write options are set in Tableau Prep Builder and can't be changed when running your flow in Tableau Server or Tableau Online.
+Note: In prior versions, write options are set in Tableau Prep Builder and can't be changed when running your flow in Tableau Server or Tableau Cloud.
 Starting in Tableau Server and Tableau Cloud version 2020.4, you can edit the flow directly in the web.
 For more information about using Tableau Prep On the web, see Tableau Prep on the Web(Link opens in a new window) in the Tableau Server help.